This directory contains backend plugins that demonstrate how those can be written and used with Catala.

 See the following module for the registration interface:

 Plugins are dynamically loaded.
-The Catala compiler will be looking for them at startup within <prefix>/lib/catala/plugins
+The Catala compiler will be looking for them at startup within <prefix>/lib/catala/plugins (assuming that the compiler is installed into <prefix>/bin), or any other directory specified through the `--plugin-dir` command-line flag or by setting the CATALA_PLUGINS environment variable.

 The plugin of your choice can then be called just like the built-in backends, using: